 You will also need to account for the other variations in your setup if you want to eliminate your slice.

 One thing that you could try if you’re convinced that an open clubhead is the primary cause of your slice is an adjustable driver.

 As well as helping to reduce slices, adjustable drivers can sort out hooks and other undesirable drives, depending on how you adjust them.

 Opting for an adjustable driver is also a good investment in the long term, as it means you don’t have to change clubs when your swing changes over time.
 You can simply adjust the club’s loft and see if it has the desired effect.

 Ultimately, the loft of your driver can affect slice, but it’s only one of several things you need to consider.

 We wouldn’t recommend rushing out to buy a higher-lofted driver right away!

 Slicing the ball off the tee is one of the most frustrating things in the entire game.
 After all, slicing the ball affects your distance and accuracy and will prevent you from shooting low scores.

 Hopefully, the above tips will help you correct your slice and improve your confidence as you approach the first tee.
-Our guide helps to solve the how to fix a driver slice in golf conundrum that many players struggle with every time they head out onto the course.
+Our guide helps to solve how to fix a driver slice in a golf conundrum that many players struggle with every time they head out onto the course.